DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 ---
 title: "Check your eligibility to train to teach in England"
+subcategory: If you want to train to teach
 description: |-
   Find out what qualifications you need to train to teach in England.
 related_content: